ezrabru/POLCAM-SR/docs/index.md

 <br />

-polCAM is a MATLAB application that can be used to process, analyse and display polarisation camera image data.
-It can be used to analyse single-molecule orientation lcoalisation microscopy (SMOLM) data as well as diffraction limited image data.
+polCAM is a MATLAB application that can be used to process, analyse and display polarisation camera images.
+It can be used to analyse single-molecule orientation lcoalisation microscopy (SMOLM) as well as diffraction limited image datasets.

 - [Installation instructions](./installation.md)
 - [Documentation](./documentation.md)